[Last updated December 16, 2024]

 If you want to avoid waiting months for your tax return to process, you may want to file your return online.
 Online returns usually take a few days to clear, whereas paper-filed returns can take months.

-After assembling the basic personal information needed to file a tax return, you’ll need to assemble the documents necessary to complete the tax return.
-Often, seniors receive income in a few ways, so you’ll have to look for any forms from 1099s or pension, Social Security, or retirement accounts.
+After assembling the basic personal information needed to file a tax return, you’ll need to gather the necessary documents.
+Often, seniors receive income in a few different ways, so you’ll have to look for any 1099s for pension, Social Security, or retirement accounts.

 Remember that your loved one might not receive any documentation from a Roth 401(k) or a Roth IRA.
-These types of accounts are entitled to tax-free growth, so in most cases, they won’t owe any taxes on distributions from these accounts.
+These types of accounts are entitled to tax-free growth, so in most cases, your parent won’t owe any taxes on distributions from these accounts.

 Decide who will sign the tax return

 Once you’ve prepared the return, the last thing you’ll have to do before sending it in is to sign it.
 If your loved one can sign their own return, they may do so; as long as you were not paid to prepare their tax return, you will not have to sign it.
-If you were paid to prepare the return, you must have a valid Preparer Tax Identification Number (PTIN) and sign the return at the bottom.
-If your loved one is not capable of signing their own return, you may sign it for them — but there are a few things that need to be done before you can do that.
-First, if you haven’t already, you must obtain a power of attorney for your older relative.
-You’ll need to attach a copy of the executed POA as well as completed Forms 8453 and 2848 to the return when filing.
+If you were paid to prepare the return, you must have a valid preparer tax identification number (PTIN) and sign the return at the bottom.
+If your loved one is not capable of signing their own return, you may sign it for them — but there are a few things you’ll need to do first.
+If you haven’t already done so, you must obtain a power of attorney (POA) for your older relative.
+You’ll need to attach a copy of the executed POA as well as completed Forms 8453 and 2848 when filing.

 Filing your parent’s taxes: The bottom line

 Taking care of your tax return is a big enough annual task.
 When you add the weight of your parent’s taxes, which may be complex, tax season can become stressful.
-If you find out whether or not they need to file a return first, become updated on the latest tax law changes to prepare the necessary documents, and decide who will sign the return, you can ensure that your parent’s tax return can be filed efficiently — if they need to file at all.
+By determining whether they need to file a return, becoming updated on the latest tax law changes, and deciding who will sign the return, you can ensure that your parent’s tax return can be filed efficiently — if they need to file at all.